Neutral Valentine’s Day Decor -a home tour with simple, neutral, and soft pink decorations for a pretty Valentine’s Day Farmhouse inspired feel.

 And what a great backdrop the kitchen is now for a pretty Valentine’s day party tablescape.

 I love the idea of a little cozy kitchen party for just us four -my husband and two little girls, and me.

-There’s something perfectly romantic and Valentine’s Day-ish about this beautiful old tarnished silver on our table.
-Who knows how many special dinners with loved ones its been used for over the years.
+The cutlery on this table is old mismatched silverware from my antique and thrift stores.
+There vintage cutlery adds a romantic ambiance with it’s beautiful old tarnished silver.
+Who knows how many special dinners with loved ones its been used for over the years?